jrwalk16/SoccerStats_Java/README.md

 ### Things to add in the future

 1. Functionality to integrate the tables in a more complex way that allows the user to track a players stats by team.
 So a front end user could see all the goals/assists a player has with team 1 & team 2.
+2. Attach an image to the player model so their headshot comes up upon search.

 ### Issues Encountered